nrfconnect/sdk-nrf/doc/nrf/protocols/matter/overview/integration.rst

    Multiprotocol Thread and Bluetooth LE architecture on nRF53 Series devices

+.. _ug_matter_overview_architecture_integration_designs_wifi:

 Matter over Wi-Fi
 =================

-In this design, the Matter stack, the Wi-Fi stack and the Bluetooth LE stack run on a single SoC.
+In this design, the Matter stack, the Wi-Fi stack, and the Bluetooth LE stack run on a single SoC.

 This platform design is suitable for the following development kits: